 Diagnosis and staging

-OctreoScan is an imaging test commonly used to look for GI carcinoid cancers in the body.
+OctreoScan® is an imaging test commonly used to look for GI carcinoid tumors in the body.
 Researchers are now looking at other radionuclide methods to see if they can detect carcinoid tumors early.

 Surgery is the main treatment option for carcinoid tumors when possible.
 But better approaches are needed when surgery can’t remove all of the tumors.
 Chemotherapy has had limited success.
 New chemotherapy drugs and combinations of drugs are being studied, but true advances are likely to come from other approaches.

-Several newer types of drugs, known as targeted therapies, are now being studied for use against neuroendocrine tumors and cancers.
+Several newer types of drugs, known as targeted therapies, are now being studied for use against neuroendocrine tumors.
 Targeted therapy uses drugs or other substances to identify and attack cancer cells while doing little damage to normal cells.
-These therapies attack the cancer cells' inner workings − the programming that makes them different from normal, healthy cells.
+These therapies attack the parts of cancer cells that make them different from normal, healthy cells.
 Each type of targeted therapy works differently, but all alter the way a cancer cell grows, divides, repairs itself, or interacts with other cells.

-Everolimus (Affinitor®) is a targeted therapy drug that works by blocking a cell protein known as mTOR, which normally promotes cell growth and division.
+Everolimus (Affinitor®) is a targeted drug that works by blocking a cell protein known as mTOR, which normally helps cells grow and divide.
 It is approved by the FDA to treat advanced pancreatic neuroendocrine tumors.
-Because it can be helpful in the treatment of neuroendocrine tumors that start in the pancreas, it was studied to see if it could help patients with GI carcinoids.
+It is also being studied to see if it can help patients with GI carcinoids.
 In one study, adding everolimus to octreotide (Sandostatin) was better than octreotide alone in halting tumor growth.

-Radionuclide scans, such as the I-131 MIBG scan, can be helpful in finding neuroendocrine cancers because they use substances that are attracted to neuroendocrine cells.
+Radionuclide scans, such as the I-131 MIBG scan, can help find neuroendocrine tumors because they use substances that are attracted to neuroendocrine cells.
 These substances are attached to slightly radioactive elements so that they can be detected with special cameras.
-Using higher doses of I-131 MIBG delivers more radiation to the tumor cells and is used in Europe to treat neurendocrine tumors and cancers.
+Using higher doses of I-131 MIBG delivers more radiation to the tumor cells and is used in Europe to treat neuroendocrine tumors and cancers.
 But doctors are now studying the use of a form of octreotide (or a similar drug called edotreotide) that has been attached to a radioactive form of the element yttrium called 90-Y. When injected into the body, the drug homes in on the tumor cells, allowing the radiation from the 90-Y to kill them.
 So far, results have been promising, but this approach is still only available in the United States as a part of a clinical trial.